longturn/freeciv21/README.md

 ![Screenshot](https://github.com/longturn/freeciv21/raw/master/data/screenshot.png)

 The documentation is found on our [documentation website](https://longturn.readthedocs.io/).
-Some older documents are found in the [doc](doc) directory.

 Freeciv21 is maintained by folks from [longturn.net](https://longturn.net).
-We welcome merge requests, bug reports and simple suggestions!
+We welcome pull requests, bug reports and simple suggestions!
 Get in touch on [Discord](https://discord.gg/98krqGm).

 Installation
 ------------